-The presented analyses do not change qualitatively when performed at the 250 hPa or 350 hPa levels instead of 300 hPa.
-Setting the RWP object identification threshold to $10\ ms^{-1}$ or $20\ ms^{-1}$ leads to no substantial change in the seasonal-mean phase and phase speed trends (Figs. 7 and 8).
-In addition, as indicated by Fig. 3, the results remain largely unchanged when employing the JRA-55 or MERRA-2 datasets instead of ERA5.
-One exception here is that JRA-55 features widespread monotonic positive E trends in the Southern Hemisphere high latitudes (i.e., to the south of 60° S) in all seasons between 1979 and 2019, thus differing substantially from ERA5 (Fig. 6) and MERRA-2.
-The spatial variation in the E and c_p trends that could be unveiled through the use of local in space diagnostics (Figs. 6 and 8) implies that the analyses of sections 3.1 and 3.3 are sensitive to the size and location of the rectangles for some regions and seasons (Fig. 2).
-Accounting also for the pronounced temporal variation in the trends of some regions (Sect.
-3.4), it becomes evident that trends in such properties of the uppertropospheric flow should be interpreted with caution when focusing on specific areas and/or short time periods.
-Information regarding the advantages and limitations of the employed RWP diagnostics are provided in FW20.
-It is worth noting, that these diagnostics account for flow configurations that locally resemble almost plane waves of discernible zonal wavenumber and angular frequency.
+all seasons between 1979 and 2019, thus differing substantially from ERA5 (Fig. 6) and MERRA-2.
+The spatial variation in the E and $c{\rm p}$ trends that could be unveiled through the use of local-in-space diagnostics (Figs. 6 and 8) implies that the analyses of Sect.
+3.1 and 3.3 are sensitive to the size and location of the rectangles for some regions and seasons (Fig. 2).
+Also accounting for the pronounced temporal variation in the trends of some regions (Sect.
+3.4), it becomes evident that trends in such properties of the upper-tropospheric flow should be interpreted with caution when focusing on specific areas and/or short time periods.
+Information regarding the advantages and limitations of the employed RWP diagnostics is provided in FW20.
+It is worth noting that these diagnostics account for flow configurations that locally resemble almost plane waves of discernible zonal wavenumber and angular frequency.
 This means that they are not supposed to accurately capture wave-breaking, where the emergence of filamentary and cutoff structures implies the wave decay.
-Since both E and c_p typically decrease in these situations, the presented trends may also encompass an effect from possible trends in the wave-breaking occurrence.
+Since both E and $c{\rm p}$ typically decrease in these situations, the presented trends may also encompass an effect from possible trends in the wave breaking occurrence.

-Owing to differences in the employed diagnostic methods and incompatibilities on the time periods and areas under consideration, a direct comparison with previous studies mentioned in Sect.
+Owing to differences in the employed diagnostic methods and incompatibilities in the time periods and areas under consideration, a direct comparison with previous studies mentioned in Sect.
 1 is barely possible.
-However, the reported widespread E decrease in the Northern Hemisphere JJA season (Fig. 6c) is consistent with the Coumou et al. (2015) spectral analysis on the midlatitude 500 hPa meridional wind field.
-In addition, although positive and negative c_p trends do emerge in some areas of the Northern Hemisphere in DJF and JJA, there is no overall consistent trend in the midlatitudes, in agreement with the results of Riboldi et al. (2020).
+However, the reported widespread E decrease in the Northern Hemisphere JJA season (Fig. 6c) is consistent with the Coumou et al. (2015) spectral analysis of the midlatitude 500 hPa meridional wind field.
+In addition, although positive and negative $c{\rm p}$ trends do emerge in some areas of the Northern Hemisphere in DJF and

+JJA, there is no overall consistent trend in the midlatitudes, in agreement with the results of Riboldi et al. (2020).

 The reported trends in RWP properties are most likely influenced by both externally and internally generated variability (Shepherd, 2014; Deser et al., 2016), though weighing the individual contributions was beyond the scope of this study.
-Moreover, the observed trend patterns in this study suggest that any future trends in the extratropical upper-tropospheric circulation - especially in the Northern Hemisphere - will not necessarily be zonally symmetric or meridionally homogeneous (see also, Simpson et al., 2014).
-In an effort to expose such inhomegeneities, the employed methodology allowed the assessment of decadal variability and trends in RWPs without obscuring their highly-dynamic and spatially-varying properties at weather time scales.
+Moreover, the observed trend patterns in this study suggest that any future trends in the extratropical upper-tropospheric circulation - especially in the Northern Hemisphere - will not necessarily be zonally symmetric or meridionally homogeneous (see also Simpson et al., 2014).
+In an effort to expose such inhomogeneities, the employed methodology allowed the assessment of decadal variability and trends in RWPs without obscuring their highly dynamic and spatially varying properties at weather timescales.
 This approach facilitates the investigation and interpretation of circulation-related mechanisms that influence regional climate and future projections of weather extremes.

 Questions regarding the causes and implications of statistically significant trends reported in this study naturally arise.
 Why has the RWP amplitude been decreasing during 1979-2019 in much of the Northern Hemisphere extratropics in summer and how much has this contained, if at all, the past increase in warm extremes?
 What drives the positive RWP amplitude trends during 1920-1980 in the Northern Hemisphere midlatitudes, as observed in the tested historical reanalyses?
-Do trends in the phase of Rossby waves (e.g., the negative trend over NE Atlantic in JJA) have an effect in temperature trends and the occurrence of weather extremes?
+Do trends in the phase of Rossby waves (e.g. the negative trend over the NE Atlantic in JJA) have an effect on temperature trends and the occurrence of weather extremes?
 What is the relation of trends in RWP properties to trends in zonal wind?
 Such investigations require and deserve dedicated studies.